-While it is definitely easier to do a thorough tenant screening with a Social Security number provided by a rental applicant, SSNs aren’t always a necessity.
+While it is definitely easier to do a thorough tenant screening with a Social Security number provided by a rental applicant, SSNs aren’t always a necessity if you are using a background check company with FCRA certified screeners.
 Often, you can adjust your screening practices to still get the information that you need to determine if you have found the right tenant or not.

 The only way to know if screening without an SSN will work for your business is to learn about how to do this, what information you will still be able to see, and what you’ll be missing out on.
 Today, learn all about tenant screening without a Social Security number.